Schedule of Assignments

 Select a poem and write a close analysis of it — its meaning, its structure, and in general its interplay of sound and sense.
 You last did this, or something like it, in English Literature, I suspect.
 Now I’d like you to take another shot at it, and give it all you’ve got.
 Use the tools you’ve gained from Perrine’s discussion, and dig as deeply as you can.
 Choose a poem worthy of your attention, but not something so long that you can’t give it the close scrutiny the exercise requires.
 Twenty lines is probably sufficient.

-5: Write and post to the conference center your assigned discussion on the article from the Norton edition of “The Waste Land”.
+5: Write and post to the forum your assigned discussion on the article from the Norton edition of “The Waste Land”.

 I would like each of you to read all the posted discussions, and begin the discussion we’ll continue in class next week.
 Don’t worry about producing a critique of the forms here: try to follow the ideas and see what you make of them.